kwankhede/Statistical-Thinking-for-Humanities-Scholars/Week 1: Introduction to Statistics.md

-# 📊 Week 1: Introduction to Statistics
+# 📊 Chapter 1: Introduction to Statistics

-Welcome to **Week 1** of the *Statistical Thinking for Humanities Scholars * course!
-This week, we begin our journey by understanding what statistics is, why it matters, and how we encounter different types of data in real life.
+Welcome to **Chapter 1** of the *Statistical Thinking for Humanities Scholars * course!
+This Chapter, we begin our journey by understanding what statistics is, why it matters, and how we encounter different types of data in real life.

 ---